StellarSand/privacy-settings/Privacy Settings/Facebook.md

 Remove anything you don't use

-## Ads

-#### Advertisers
-If any advertisers shown, click Hide Ads

-#### Ad topics
-Click See Fewer for all of them

-#### Ad settings
-- Data about your activity from partners > Use Data from Partners: Off
-- Categories used to reach you > Turn Off all
-- Categories used to reach you > Interest Categories and Other Categories.
-For both > Remove all (if too many, remove as many as you can, or do it over a period of few days)
-- Ads shown off of Facebook > Off
-- Social Interactions > Only me

 ---
 ---

-Remove any personally identifiable info like phone numbers, email, location etc from your Facebook bio.
+Remove any personally identifiable info like phone numbers, email, location etc. from your Facebook bio.